tozd/dinit/README.md

 [![pipeline status](https://gitlab.com/tozd/dinit/badges/main/pipeline.svg?ignore_skipped=true)](https://gitlab.com/tozd/dinit/-/pipelines)
 [![coverage report](https://gitlab.com/tozd/dinit/badges/main/coverage.svg)](https://gitlab.com/tozd/dinit/-/graphs/main/charts)

 Docker containers should generally contain one service per container.
-But what when this service consist of multiple different programs?
+But what happens when this service consist of multiple different programs?
 Or when this service spawns sub-processes?
-Then a less known fact about Docker containers comes into the effect: they all have the init process (PID 1) which has to reap zombie processes and handle signals from container's supervisor.
-Using a program as the init process which does not do that (e.g., it does not expect to be run as the init process) properly can lead to resource exhaustion or data loss.
+Then a less-known fact about Docker containers comes into the effect: they all have the init process (PID 1) which has to reap zombie processes and handle signals from the container's supervisor.
+Using a program as the init process which does not expect to handle subprocesses and signals (e.g., distroless builds or naive application bundles) properly can lead to resource exhaustion or data loss.
 Docker containers are similar but not exactly the same as a full Linux system so traditional init systems are not the best fit for Docker containers.

 dinit is an opinionated init for Docker containers which has been specially designed for operation inside Docker containers and does things slightly differently than traditional init systems but it